Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 #### 6. Temporal & Life Alteration

 [spoiler:2:1]
 * **Longevity Manipulation:** **(Revealed in Chapter 2)** Rainbow Queen can extend or decrease the lifespan of herself and others.
-Within Pony Driland, she can use magical contracts or objects to grant "Eternal Longevity," as seen in her pact with **Hiroshi**, whose lifespan remained eternal as long as the contract was not broken.
+Within Pony Driland, she can use magical contracts or objects to grant "Eternal Longevity", as seen in her pact with **Hiroshi**, whose lifespan remained eternal as long as the contract was not broken.
 This power only fails if the target has enough raw strength to resist the magical influence.
 [/spoiler]

 #### 7. Digital & Artificial Intelligence Skills